 How much does it cost to attend Marist?

-For the 2018-2019 school year, Marist is launching the new Equal Access Tuition Program.
-Tuition will be $5,500 to $11,850 depending on a family’s financial ability.
+For the 2019-2020 school year, Marist offers the Equal Access Tuition Program.
+Tuition will be $5,800 to $12,600 depending on a family’s financial ability.
 Those with greater financial need will be offered tuition assistance and/or tuition work grants to help meet their Equal Access Tuition obligation.
-Tuition for the 2019-2020 school year will be announced in January 2019.

 Does Marist have an open campus?